 As anyone who’s shopped for a new car knows, you can’t leave the lot without being asked about add-ons and extras.
 While these features are convenient (and tempting), a savvy shopper knows to first focus on things like gas mileage, cost of ownership and safety ratings.
 It’s important to consider a car’s core qualities first before you go broke on custom mud flaps.

-Enterprise resource planning (ERP) software is much the same.
+ERP software (Enterprise Resource Planning) is much the same.
 Many ERP systems are jam-packed with innovative and intuitive features, but if the one you’re interested in doesn’t have the main components, it’s simply not worth it.
 So while you’re evaluating ERP vendors, make sure that they have each of the six main ERP components.
 And if they don’t, look elsewhere.

 So… What are those six main ERP components?
 Well, we’re glad you asked: